Three-dimensional quantum anomalous Hall effect in Weyl semimetals

-\textbf{Transport properties}\\ The crucial fingerprint of the QAHE is the quantized Hall resistance accompanied by a vanishing longitudinal one\upcite{chang2023colloquium,tokura2019magnetic,chang2013experimental}, which can be confirmed by the transport measurement in a Hall bar setup with two longitudinal and four transverse leads.
-In experiment, the Hall and longitudinal resistances can be extracted reliably from the voltages detected on each transverse leads under a longitudinal current.
-To explore the transport properties of the 3D QAHE, we consider a same Hall bar structure and calculate its Hall and longitudinal resistances by using the Landauer-B\"uttiker theory\upcite{datta1995electronic}.
-In three dimensions, the current can be applied arbitrarily along all three spatial directions, and in each case, the transverse leads can be attached distinctly along two vertical directions both perpendicular to applied current direction, so there are altogether six geometry allowed Hall bar configurations as depicted in Figs.~\ref{fig3}a-c.
-For clarity, we denote the Hall and longitudinal resistances in forms of $R^{\alpha}_{\beta\gamma}$ and $R^{\alpha}_{\beta\beta}$, respectively, with $\alpha,\beta,\gamma=x,y,z$, where $\beta$ is the current applied direction, $\gamma$ is the transverse direction while $\alpha$ is the direction perpendicular to the Hall bar plane.
+\begin{multicols}{2} The crucial fingerprint of the QAHE is the quantized Hall resistance accompanied by a vanishing longitudinal one \cite{chang2023colloquium}, which can be confirmed by the transport measurement in a Hall bar setup with two longitudinal and four transverse leads.
+To explore the transport properties of the 3D QAHE, we consider a Hall bar structure and calculate its Hall and longitudinal resistances by using the Landauer-B\"uttiker theory \cite{datta1995electronic}.
+In three dimensions, the current can be applied arbitrarily along all three spatial directions, and in each case, the transverse leads can be attached distinctly along two vertical directions both perpendicular to applied current direction, so there are altogether six geometry allowed Hall bar configurations as depicted in Fig.~\ref{fig2}a-c.
+For clarity, we denote the Hall and longitudinal resistances in forms of $R^{\alpha}_{\beta\gamma}$ and $R^{\alpha}_{\beta\beta}$, respectively, with $\alpha,\beta,\gamma=x,y,z$, where $\beta$ is the current applied direction, $\gamma$ is the transverse direction while $\alpha$ is the direction perpendicular to both.